Updated December 9, 2020

 - Will my baby get COVID-19 too?

 If you are in labor and you have COVID-19 or you think you have COVID-19, call the hospital labor and delivery department or birth center before you go.
 Be sure to tell the staff that you have or may have COVID-19.
 Then the medical team can prepare to take the best possible care of you and your baby.
 They will take steps to prevent your baby and your care team from getting the infection.
-Wear a face mask or cloth face covering, like a scarf or bandana, when you go into the hospital or birth center.
+Wear a face mask or cloth face covering when you go into the hospital or birth center.

 - How can a hospital or birth center protect my baby after birth?

-Experts think that COVID-19 spreads through small liquid droplets from the nose or mouth when someone who is infected talks, coughs, or sneezes.
+Experts think that COVID-19 spreads through small liquid droplets from the nose or mouth when someone who is infected breathes, talks, coughs, sings or sneezes.
+Infections occur mainly through exposure to droplets when a person is in close contact with someone who has COVID-19.
 A newborn can get COVID-19 from person-to-person contact after birth.
 If you have or may have COVID-19, talk to your health care provider about how to protect your baby.

 The decision of separating you and your baby to prevent him from getting the infection is made between you and the health care team.
 You and your family can talk with your health care providers about the risks and benefits of staying in separate rooms before you make this decision.
 Skin-to-skin contact has lots of benefits.
 Not only does it help keep your baby’s heart and breathing regulated, but it also increases the chances of successful breastfeeding and helps reduce your stress.